lad30/OCR-Application/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App- OCR

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a ReactJS application for performing Optical Character Recognition (OCR) on images.
+The app allows you to upload an image and extract text from it using the Tesseract.js library.

 ## Available Scripts